Parameters

 $ltreelanc

-Is left argument an ancestor of right (or equal)?
+Checks if left argument is an ancestor of right (or equal).

 $ltreerdesc

-Is left argument a descendant of right (or equal)?
+Checks if left argument is a descendant of right (or equal).

 $ltreematch